btw-so/btw/README.md

 ## Getting started

-These instructions will help you to get a copy of the project up and running on your local machine
+These instructions will help you get a copy of the project up and running on your local machine

 ### Pre-requisites